 In China they have there own Valentine´s Day.
 Its called the Qixi Festival or the Double Seventh Festival, because its falling on the seventh day of the seventh lunar month.

 This day is one of 9 Traditional Chinese Festivals and has been celebrated over 2000 years, since the Han Dynasty (206 BC – 220 AD).
-This year is falls on August 9 - 2016.
-Next year 2017 Qixi Festival falls on August 17th.
+Next year 2022 Qixi Festival falls on Tuesday August 04.
 China´s Valentine's Day is a festival to express peoples love for each other.

 The Qixi Festival is based on a romantic legend of a weaver girl Zhinü (Chinese: 织女) and an cowherd Niulang (Chinese: 牛郎).
 Because of this legend the Qixi Festival has a great romantic meaning, especially to young girls.
 The celebration is one of giving gifts to romantic partners or having a romantic date.

 There once was a young, poor, but kind-hearted cowherd called Niulang, and an old ox.
 The ox actually was once the God of Cattle, but downgraded as he had violated the law of heaven.
 Niulang once saved the ox when it was sick.
 In order to show its gratitude, the old ox helped Niulang get acquainted with Zhinü (a fairy, the seventh daughter of a Goddess and the Jade Emperor) when she escaped from her boring life in heaven to look for fun on Earth.